Profile of Stark State College

 Stark State College is committed to preparing our students for career success in a competitive, sophisticated economy.
 Our graduates are in demand by employers who recognize their high skill level and readiness to succeed.

 Our students receive a high-quality education at an affordable cost.
 It’s a formula that works, thanks to our

 - dedicated, experienced faculty

 - mission of access, student success and economic development.

 Stark State is the largest of Stark County’s colleges and universities, and the fourth largest of Ohio’s 23 public two-year colleges in the University System of Ohio.
 We offer more than 230 associate degrees, majors and certificates in business, education, engineering technologies, health and public services, information technology, liberal arts, mathematics and sciences.

 The College awards associate of arts, associate of science, associate of applied science, associate of applied business and associate of technical studies degrees.
-We also offer associate degrees in conjunction with Kent State University.
 Our wide range of short-term certificates help employees improve skills and gain a competitive edge in a marketplace of rapidly changing technology, and can lead to one-year certificates and associate degrees in a variety of fields.